drvcodenta/Contributions/README.md

 Each directory documents my contributions to different organizations as part of my open source work.
-Contributions to organizations that did not acknowledge my work have been omitted.
+Only accepted and acknowledged contributions are included.